JorgeACGomes/Automatic-Restriction-Strategy-Finder/README.md

 29/06/2017(2)
-Preliminary_report.pdf added to repository
+Preliminary_report.pdf added to repository seqs_vegas.txt added to repository

 As suggested by professor Bjorn I will also include the written reports made for the project.
+As I needed a different testing set i included the seqs_vegas.txt which includes sequences from yeast plasmid cloning experiments, retrieved from:
+Mitchell, Leslie A., et al. "Versatile genetic assembly system (VEGAS) to assemble pathways for expression in S. cerevisiae."
+Nucleic acids research 43.13 (2015): 6620-6630.